|

 233. confiscate

-take temporary possession of as a security, by legal authority
+take temporary possession of a security by legal authority

 234. conflagration